chrisweb/chris.lu/README.md

   const { data, content } = matter(fileContents);
 ```

-### metadata using next/mdx
+### solution 2: metadata using next/mdx

-next/mdx itself has no support YAML front-matter built in, but instead it supports
+next/mdx itself has no support YAML front-matter built in, but instead it supports exporting a **meta** object that contains your metadata

 ```tsx
 export const meta = {